 - Real-Time Inventory Management and Analytics allow tracking products availability across shelves, aisles, and stockroom.

-Another tool for predictive analysis is the top-ranking international software Science and Microsoft R Open.
+Another tool for predictive analysis is the top-ranking international software Microsoft R Open.
 Additional techniques could be put to work, such as advanced changes detection, core-and-chip technology, etc. The analytics service is used for customer sentiment analysis, spam detection and routing customer requests.

 Profitect prescriptive analytics platform use algorithms that process 7 types of data: